-AT THIS CRITICAL JUNCTURE IN OUR righteous and relentless struggle, it is again important to pause and reflect deeply on battles fought, lessons learned and possible roads to take in our determined movement toward a decisive and enduring victory.
-We cannot say it too often, stress it too much and certainly must never downplay in any way the definitive, determining and decisive role the principle and practice of righteous and relentless struggle have played in the selfconception, self-construction and self-assertion of our people and our organization Us, and the persons called into being and cultivated by both.
+JE CANNOT SAY IT TOO OFTEN, STRESS IT too much and certainly must never downplay in any way the definitive, determining and decisive role the principle and practice of righteous and relentless struggle have played in the self-conception, self-construction and selfassertion of our people and our organization Us, and the persons called into being and cultivated by both.
 For among the most defining features of our people is that we are a culture of righteous and relentless struggle, earnest and ongoing struggle to free ourselves and be ourselves, secure justice, expand the realm of human freedom, and build the good community, society and world we and all humans want and deserve to live in.
-And so, it is good to reach back to retrieve and reflect on the lessons of our lives, our work and our struggle in order to deepen our understanding and constantly improve our practice.
+And so it is good to reach back to retrieve and reflect on the lessons of our lives, work and struggle in order to deepen our understanding and constantly improve our practice.

 Even without understanding it in the depth that would come later, we were in, 1965, a new generation building on centuries of sacrifice and struggles of all those who preceded us, those who cleared firm and sacred ground on which we stood and still stand and who opened essential and upward ways on which we would continue the unfinished struggle for liberation and ever higher levels of human life.
-In speaking of this history, Mary McLeod Bethune told us "we are custodians and heirs of a great legacy", but we were not always able to recognize and rightfully respect the historical and cultural ties of life and struggle that bound us with each preceding generation.
-We could readily give credit to those ancient and absent, i.e., our ancestors; but the immediate and living preceding generation was a focus of much of our criticism, although we eventually balanced our critique and began to work cooperatively with them.
+In speaking of this history, Mary McLeod Bethune told us we are heirs and custodians of a great legacy", but we were not always able to recognize and rightfully respect the historical and cultural ties of life and struggle that bound us with each preceding generation.
+We could readily give those ancient and absent credit, i.e., our ancestors; but the immediate and living preceding generation was a focus of much of our criticism, although we eventually balanced our critique and began to work cooperatively with them.
 In a word, we were compelled by both the heavy hand of reality and righteous reasoning to see and accept the need for intergenerational collaboration, cooperation and collective struggle.

 There were many reasons for our critique of established order-leaning leadership and cautious counsel, especially our need to find our own way, develop our own voice, and pose our own vision of what we as a generation should be about.
-We embraced Fanon's classic statement that "Each generation must, out of relative obscurity, discover its mission and fulfill it or betray it".
+We embraced Fanon's classic statement that "Each generation must out of relative obscurity, discover its mission and fulfill it or betray it".
 And we read it as our need to discover in the rich resource of our life and culture new, good and rightful ways forward.
 Part of this critique of the preceding generation in "responsible" positions was also because they often counselled caution and restraint which we deemed inadequate at best and at worst, only in the interest of the oppressor.

-Min.
 Malcolm X had taught us that being responsible to the people must be contrasted with being "responsible" in the eyes of the oppressor.
 For he said, "You'll always be a slave as long as you're trying to be responsible and respectable in the eyesight of your master".
-On the contrary, "when you're in the evesight of your (oppressor), you've got to let him know you're irresponsible", and this indeed, through audacious and outrageous resistance.
-Furthermore, we were in a hurry and too determined, young, righteously angry and impatient to consider thoroughly the time it takes to build, to mobilize, and to organize the people in a massive revolutionary movement forward that could sustain itself through the vicissitudes and delayed victory history would hold for us.
+On the contrary, "when you're in the eyesight of your (oppressor), vou've got to let him know you're irresponsible", and this indeed, in audacious and outrageous resistance.
+Furthermore, we were in a hurry and too determined, young, righteously angry and impatient to consider thoroughly the time it takes to build, to mobilize, and to organize the people in a massive revolutionary movement forward that could sustain itself thru the vicissitudes and delayed victory history would hold for us.